Intro

 The Al Fazl of 12 May 1921 alleges that Maulana Mir Muhammad Saeed Sahib Qadri, Amir Jamaat of Hyderabad, Deccan, after obtaining permission from Khalifatul Masih II, left Bombay [now Mumbai] for Medina on 30 April 1921 on a ship named “Humayun” with the blessed aim of carrying out tabligh of Jamaat-e-Ahmadiyya.
 He intends to carry out tabligh [of Ahmadiyyat] in the Arab world by establishing a long-term centre of tabligh in Medina, insha-Allah.

-The Moslem Sunrise of July-1921alleges that Ahmadiyya has spread to Arabia and has a branch therein and names Aboo Bekr Yoosuf (could also be spelled as Abu Bakr Yusuf) as their missionary working out of Jedda.
+The Moslem Sunrise of Oct-1921 alleges that Ahmadiyya has spread to Arabia and has a branch therein and names Aboo Bekr Yoosuf (could also be spelled as Abu Bakr Yusuf) as their missionary working out of Jedda.
+It also names Maulvi Muhammad Saeed as working out of Mecca.

 _____________________________________________________________________________________________